SoraShu/Soul-DID/README.md

-= Soul DID
+# Soul DID

-A soulbound decentralized identity(DID) system built on Ethereum-compatible blockchains.
+A decentralized identity (DID) system built on Ethereum-compatible blockchains.
+Users can create and manage their own DIDs, which are represented as soulbound tokens.

+## Features

+- Identity Challenges: Users can prove their identity via challenges.
+- VC Issuance: Verifiable Credentials can be issued to DIDs.
+- Issuer Registry: A registry of trusted issuers for VC issuance.
+- CLI clients: Command-line tools for interacting with the DID system, for users, issuers, and administrators.
+- Web Viewer: A web interface to query and view DIDs and their verified VCs.